-When the user first enters the BROWSE mode and begins ing an invalid key stroke, if the user depresses either the left 50 scanning channels, the schedule information appearing in the overlay portion 111 describes the programs currently playing on any particular channel.
+When the user first enters the BROWSE mode and begins scanning channels, the schedule information appearing in the overlay portion 111 describes the programs currently playing on any particular channel.
 In order to view programming information for later or earlier times, the user employs the left and right direction arrows 43B.
 As a consequence, the system will display future program schedule information for the particular channel previously selected by the up and down direction arrows, whether it is the channel currently being viewed or any other available channel.
 The schedule information presented includes the name of the program and program start/stop time.
 The instant embodiment of the system, in order to conserve memory, will not allow the user to view programming information for a time prior to the current time.
 The system could be easily modified to provide such information if adequate memory is made available.
 It may be desirable, for example, to allow a user to view schedule information for an earlier time to find a particular show and then allow the user to command the microcontroller to find and display future airing dates of the show, or the microcontroller could simply do this automatically.

 When viewing program schedule information for a future time in the BROWSE mode, the displayed time of airing 121 of the particular show 122 is highlighted, as well as the channel number and service indicator 123, as shown in FIG. 12A.
 Such highlighted information reminds the user that he is viewing program schedule information for a future time.
-Also, when viewing program schedule information for a future time on any particular channel in the BROWSE mode, 10 depression of the channel up direction arrow key on the remote controller 40 causes programming schedule information for the next channel to appear, which corresponds in time to the future time that was being viewed before the up key was depressed by the user.
-The channel down direction 15 to Customer Service or local cable company information arrow key 43B functions identically in this mode.
+Also, when viewing program schedule information for a future time.
+Also, when viewing program schedule information for a future time on any particular channel in the BROWSE mode, depression of the channel up direction arrow key on the remote controller 40 causes programming schedule information for the next channel to appear, which corresponds in time to the future time that was being viewed before the up key was depressed by the user.
+The channel down direction arrow key 43B functions identically in this mode.